 Loan guarantee

-The Borrower undertakes to use all the Borrower’s lawful assets to secure the Borrower’s payment and performance of all present and future, actual or contingent obligations to the Lender pursuant to the Credit Agreement, separately or jointly with any other person and includes principal, interest, default interest, damages, costs, charges, expenses and liabilities payable by the Borrower on a full indemnity basis.
-In the event of failing to perform or breaching any of obligations to the Lender, the Borrower agrees that the Lender has all the rights and remedies available to it under applicable laws of Vietnam and this Agreement, for recovery of debts.
+The Borrower undertakes to use all the Borrower’s lawful assets to secure the Borrower’s payment and performance of all present and future, actual or contingent obligations to the Lender pursuant to the Loan Agreement, separately or jointly with any other person and includes principal, interest, default interest, damages, costs, charges, expenses and liabilities payable by the Borrower on a full indemnity basis.
+In the event of failing to perform or breaching any of obligations to the Lender, the Borrower agrees that the Lender has all the rights and remedies available to it under applicable laws of the Republic of the Union of Myanmar and this Agreement, for recovery of debts.
+The Borrower further understands that repayment of debt also liable to the immediate family members or successors of the Borrower.

 Undertaking of the Borrower